 Almond Campus email firstname.lastname@example.org or call Kari Lakins 847-548-6646

 Yes!
 Each student receives 3 FREE temporary parking tags per semester.
 Students are NOT permitted to use any other student's free temporary parking tags.
-After free tags are used then students are able to purchase a daily temporary parking tag.
-The price for daily parking is $10.00 per day and is payable in cash in the Bookkeeper's Office, Room 203.
+After free tags are used, then students are able to purchase a daily temporary parking tag.
+The price for daily parking is $10.00 per day and is payable in cash in the Bookkeeper's Office.
 Students may purchase temporary parking tags before school or during lunch.

 In order to purchase a tag, you must provide the Make/Model/License plate.
 Temporary parking tags must be displayed in the vehicle first thing in the morning.
-Students will not be excused to class if they are late due to taking tags to cars so it is advisable to make your purchase BEFORE the day you need it.
+Students will not be excused from class if they are late due to taking tags to cars, so it is advisable to make your purchase BEFORE the day you need it.

 All parking rules are on the reverse side of temporary parking tags.
 By purchasing, students agree to all rules.
 Any vehicle without a valid parking tag will receive a warning sticker.
-The second violation will result in the vehicle being towed by Wildwood Towing (847-223-2222) at a cost of $150.00.
+The second violation would result in the vehicle being towed by McClure's Garage 4409 Old Grand Avenue, Gurnee, IL 847-662-1050.

 Annual parking permits are NOT available to purchase at a later date during the year.
 If you decide you do not want to purchase a permit at the beginning of the year you will lose your spot but you can add your name to the end of the waiting list by re-entering your information for a parking application.